 Yorkshire Terriers are tiny little dogs with feisty but sweet temperaments, and they have a very specific set of needs.
 Where do you start?

 This article can help you figure it out.
 I wrote down most of these ideas back when we brought our new Yorkie puppy home.
-He’s three years old now, and he’s grown from a rambunctious little ball of energy to a slightly larger, occasionally calmer but certainly more disciplined ball of energy.
+He’s six years old now, and he’s grown from a rambunctious little ball of energy to a slightly larger, occasionally calmer but certainly more disciplined ball of energy.

 We made some good decisions when Yorkie was a puppy, and few mistakes too.
 Hopefully you can benefit from our experience and be ready for your new puppy from day one!

 Here are a few of the things we learned.